General Competitive Rules

 15. DISPUTES ON REFEREE CONDUCT

 Any player or team who feels that a Gamer.LK Staff Member (Referee, Caster or Event Staff) acted in a manner contrary to the spirit of the game and lacking professionalism may report such instances directly to the Gamer.LK Administration.
 Please email such instances to [email protected] with all the details surrounding the situation.
 All reports will be kept confidential and the Administration will get in touch directly to discuss the matter further.

 16. RULE CHANGES

-Gamer.LK reserves the right to ignore or overrule any of the above-mentioned rules in order to make the competition as fair as possible.
-Teams and participants acknowledge the right for Gamer.LK to modify the rules and regulations as and when needed.
-Such modifications need not necessarily be publicly announced during the progress of a tournament.
+The Organiser reserves the right to ignore or overrule any of the above-mentioned rules in order to make the competition as fair as possible.
+Teams and participants acknowledge the right of the Organiser to modify the rules and regulations as and when needed such as when a new patch in a game is released.
+Such modifications should be publicly announced and participants should be informed of such changes.

 No person/s shall hold the Organizers, Gamer.LK Staff (Gamer.LK, InGame Entertainment), Referees, Sponsors and Partners liable in any manner whatsoever for any circumstance or situation arising from or at any of our events including but not limited to acts beyond its control, including without limitation, bugs in games, acts of God, acts or regulations of any governmental or supra-national authority, war, terrorist activities or national emergency, accident, fire, lightning, riot, civil commotion, explosions, strikes, lockouts, industrial disputes or epidemics.